nvaccess/addon-datastore/README.md

 Aims:
 - Enable any necessary, API, process, or infrastructure to support users to browse, search, install and update Addons for NVDA.
 - A secure and robust provision of addon-metadata.
-- There is no intention of supporting paid addons at this stage.
+- No intention of supporting paid addons at this stage.
-- The process is intended to be as transparent as possible to make it simple (for developers) to understand the current state of the store or the state of a submission of a new / updated addon.
+- Transparent process, to make it simple (for developers) to understand the current state of the Add-on Store, or the state of a submission of a new / updated addon.
-The process should speed up the release process for add-ons, by-passing the need for human review.
+- Faster release process for add-ons, by-passing human review.
+- Non-subjective review process for add-ons.

 ### About security
-To ensure that an add-on itself is safe to run, is a challenge that won't be addressed by this proposal.
+Ensuring that an add-on is safe to run is a difficult challenge that isn't addressed here.
+However, the metadata for a new submission (add-on release) can be confirmed to match its manifest description.
+Additionally, add-on file integrity can be enforced via a Sha256 checksum.
-Instead, this system can ensure that all updates to the metadata for add-on versions are reviewed, and ensure that addon releases are immutable.
+The checksum allows NVDA to ensure that addon releases are immutable.
-This allows reviews or security audits to rely on a release continuing to match what was reviewed.

 ### Human review process / code audit
-- About review process [conversation on the addons mailing list](https://nvda-addons.groups.io/g/nvda-addons/topic/69393202#10878) has been about reviewing Addons.
-- NV Access does not intend to require a human review before the add-on release is accepted to the store.
+- NV Access doesn't require a manual review of the add-on (code or user experience) itself before the add-on submission.
-- Source code reviews or audits can exist outside of the store and are outside the scope of this proposal.
+- Source code reviews or audits could exist outside the store.
+  The Sha256 checksum of the `nvda-addon` prevents undetected changes.
-- User reviews reviews of add-ons are also outside the scope of this proposal.
+- User reviews/rating of add-ons are currently out of scope.

 ### Non-exclusivity
-This proposal does not intend to restrict Addon authors from developing, publishing, and distributing Addons outside of this store.
+This proposal does not intend to restrict add-on authors from developing, publishing, and distributing an add-on outside this store.
 NVDA will still allow local installation from a `*.nvda-addon` file.

 ## Too Long; Didn't Read for Addon authors